 Promissory notes should always be prepared between a borrower and a lender to avoid future misunderstandings concerning payment schedule, if there is any interest and to clearly state the money is a loan and not a gift.

+It does not matter if either party is a friend, relative or co-worker.
 Without a promissory note legal form being prepared, there is too much to chance and relationships can be damaged when loaning money with just a verbal agreement or handshake.

 For the lender, the borrower may decide to cease payments for some reason and without a promissory note it will be more difficult to legally collect the money owed.
 For the borrower, the lender may suddenly want to accelerate payments beyond your ability to pay and legally put you in a situation were you cannot repay the loan under court ordered mandated terms.